- Student Engagement

 Effective fall 2014, all curricular students, except those in career studies certificate programs, must take College Success Skills – SDV 100 or other approved Student Development course in their first semester of enrollment at Germanna Community College.
 Student development courses are designed primarily to foster student success.
 The courses assist students in developing and practicing skills and strategies which promote a successful college experience.
-The requirement may be met through course substitution for students who hold an Associate Degree or Bachelor’s Degree from a regionally accredited institution.
+The requirement may be met through course substitution for students who hold an Associate Degree or Bachelor Degree from a regionally accredited institution.
 Transfer students who have completed a minimum of 24 credit hours may gain credit for SDV 100 by taking the SDV Assessment by Local Examination (ABLE) test.
-Additional information regarding this policy may be found in the Appendix or at http://www.germanna.edu/policies/.

 Student Success Coaches

 The Great Expectations (GE) program at Germanna Community College assists students currently or previously affiliated with the Virginia Foster Care System with their transition to independent living and college.
 The GE program participants learn about programs of study, support services and financial aid resources.
-They receive direct guidance with their college and professional aspirations while also being exposed to free monthly social events.
-Each participant is assigned to a GE Mentor to ensure his/her success and college completion.
+Participants receive direct guidance with their college and professional aspirations while also being exposed to free monthly social events.
+Participants receive support from GE Mentors to ensure their success and college completion.

 A professional counseling staff is available to assist students with new student academic advising and in solving problems which may interfere with their academic progress at Germanna.
-Contact Counseling Services at Germanna’s locations for availability and hours of operation.
+Contact the Counseling Center at Germanna’s locations for availability and hours of operation.
 Students may make appointments with a specific counselor or walk in and be seen by the first available counselor.
-Online counseling is accessible from the home page on Germanna’s website by clicking on the “Online Chat” link.
-Please visit the Counseling Services’ web site on Germanna’s home page for additional information.

 Eligibility for In-State Tuition Rates